sudharshini-kannan/RNA-seq-Workflow-FastQC-to-featureCounts/README.md

 * Process SAM/BAM files using SAMtools
 * Generate gene count matrices using featureCounts
 * Perform differential gene expression analysis using DESeq2
 ---
+##License

+This project is released under the MIT License.
+---

 ## Notes